patrickkunka/mixitup/README.md

 Most commonly, MixItUp is applied to a "container" of "target" elements, which can then be filtered, sorted, added and removed as needed.

 To get started, build and style your layout as desired.
-For grid-based layouts, we strongly recommend inline-block or flex-box-based styling over floats and grid-frameworks for a number of reasons.
-Find out more about MixItUp-compatible grid layouts [here]().
+For grid-based layouts, we strongly recommend "inline-block" or "flex-box"-based styling over floats and legacy grid frameworks for a number of reasons.
+Find out more about MixItUp-compatible grid layouts [_website pending_]().

 ### HTML